-In this guide, we review the 10 best data pipeline tools in 2025, including both open-source and enterprise solutions.
-You will learn how they compare on features, performance, and pricing, and how right-time platforms like Estuary unify streaming, batch, and CDC pipelines in a single dependable system.
+In this guide, we review the 10 best data pipeline tools in 2026.
+You will see how they compare on connector coverage, performance, reliability, security, and pricing.

 Key Takeaways